jotren/LLM-GPT-Shopping-Assistant/README.md

 # Fashion AI Chat Bot

-Aim of this project is to make a bot that can reccomend fashion items based on a request.
-To achieve this I will be using:
+The aim of this project is to develop a bot that recommends fashion items based on user requests.
+To achieve this, we will use the following technologies:

-- SQL Queries: To categorise items
+- **SQL Queries**: To categorize items
-- PIL OpenAI: For the conversion of images into vector embeddings
+- **PIL (Python Imaging Library)**: For converting images into vector embeddings
-- HNSWlib : Hierarchical Navigable Small World library for vector querying of images
+- **HNSWlib**: Hierarchical Navigable Small World library for vector querying of images
-- Chat GPT API tools: Allow the user to interact with an AI bot, this way the user is able to ask questions and get suggestions.
+- **Chat GPT API tools**: Allowing users to interact with an AI bot for questions and suggestions

-This combined approach of Low-fi and High-fi I think will provide a robust query system for the user.
+This combined approach of low-fidelity (Low-fi) and high-fidelity (High-fi) methods will provide a robust query system for users.

 ### Data

-Have downloaded a file with training data from [here](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small?select=images).
-This dataset has a number of images, with some additional tags for each image id in a csv.
-Here is how the csv dataset is structured:
+We have downloaded a training dataset from [Kaggle](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small?select=images).
+This dataset includes numerous images, each tagged with additional information in a CSV file.
+The CSV dataset is structured as follows:

 - id
 - gender